 In Australia, except in an emergency a CB Radio must not be operated on UHF emergency channels 5 & 35.
 No voice transmission shall be made on UHF channels 22 & 23.
 Before transmitting, ensure to listen to the UHF channel of use to ensure it is not already in use.
-Channels 61, 62 and 63 are reserved.
+Channels 61,62 and 63 are for establishing communication and Channel 40 is the customary road vehicle